dotkernel/api-documentation/docs/book/v7/introduction/introduction.md

 Here you will also find our file locker configuration, so you can enable and disable it (by default: `'enabled' => true`).

-Note: The File Locker System will create a `command-{command-default-name}.lock` file which will not let another instance of the same command to run until the previous one has finished.
+> The File Locker System will create a `command-{command-default-name}.lock` file which will not let another instance of the same command to run until the previous one has finished.

 ## Tests